metno/genchem/chem/extra_mechanisms/PM_VBS_EmChem19/README.md

-PM handling for VBS treatment in EmChem19
+PM handling for VBS treatment in EmChem19 also usable with CRIv2R5Em
-Also includes EC_f_ffuel etc.

 Similar to VBS scheme used in Bergström et al, ACP, 2012 and Simpson et al., ACP, 2012 (VBS_acp2012 in earlier GenChem).